unyt-org/datex-core-js-legacy/docs/manual/15 Storage Collections.md

 # Storage Collections

-The native `Set` and `Map` objects can be used with DATEX cross-network and as persistent values, but because their entries are only stored in RAM, they are not ideal for large amounts of data.
+The native `Set` and `Map` objects can be used with DATEX cross-network and as persistent values, but because their entries are completely stored in RAM, they are not ideal for large amounts of data.

 For this reason, DATEX provides special collection types (`StorageMap`/`StorageSet`) that handle large amounts of data more efficiently by outsourcing entries to a pointer storage location instead of keeping everything in RAM.